LiamB16/Emerging-Technology-100-assessment/README.md

   * Learn what the Deutsch Algorithm.
   * Learn the difference between traditional computing and quantum computing.
   * show code to demonstrate these ideas.
-  * Learn the difference between quantum and traditional computing
-  * show code to demonstrate these ideas.